alanmehio/rf-surveillance-node/README.rst

 can have unlimited antenna scanners; each antenna is given a range of frequency slice to scan and report the power which exceed the given threshold which is defined in the setting file The antenna sends the signal data into a transmitter device found in the node.
-The data sent is: central frequency in MHz , the power in dBm, IQ sample (imaginary number) where the sample size is configured to 1024 numbers
+The data sent is: central frequency in MHz , the power in dBm, IQ sample (imaginary number) where the sample size is configured to 1024 numbers.
+The node works in a plug and play which means high quality SDR devices (RTL-SDR, USRP, BladeRF, HackRF etc..) can be attached to sample on much higher rate.

 |rf_node|